 We urge students to defend in either the Fall or Spring terms.
-Because tuition remission does not cover Summer term, students who choose to defend in Summer would be responsible for paying out-of-pocket to register for course credits and fees on account of the Graduate School's continuous registration policy (see Continuous registration in the Degree Requirements section of this Handbook.
+Because tuition remission does not cover Summer term, students who choose to defend in Summer would be responsible for paying out-of-pocket to register for course credits and fees on account of the Graduate School's continuous registration policy (see Continuous registration in the Degree Requirements section of this Handbook).
 Currently, these costs run between \$900 and \$1,700.
+Please be mindful of the deadlines set by the Graduate School as they are firm and vary each semester.
+The deadlines are available here: https://gradschool.umd.edu/calendar/deadlines/academic-deadlines.